xuchen66/sphinx-emdocs/source/serialEM-note-take-images-at-two-different-mags.rst

 We can run another script as "Run Script after Action".
 The script can be something like below:

+.. code-block:: ruby

   ScriptName EndAcquire

-.. code-block:: ruby

-  # Report how many A has be acquired.
+  # Report how many A has been acquired.

   ReportNavItem
   if $navAcqIndex == 70
      EndAcquireAtItems